SantaHub/Parallel-Programming-in-Java/README.md

 Memoization : the futures are stored in a datastructure and called when required again.
 On the lookup, we use .get().

+Streams :
+    Java 8 API introduced to work on parallel tasks.
+    Steam : a sequence of elements
+    Intermediate operations : operations like filter that will create a new stream.
+    Terminal Operation : A final opeartion that can produce non-stream values as result.

 Determinism :
     Functional Determinism : Always computes the same answer when given the same input Structual Determinism : Computes same computational graph when given the same input.